 Well that’s a big question – let’s start here.
 I’m a writer, an adventurer and a traveller, a corporate leader, a student and a teacher.
 I’ve spent most of my career in senior executive positions in the corporate and public sector and whilst I remain there for the time being, of recent times I’ve been growing, learning and developing in areas that really light me up.

 Alongside a Bachelor of Business, and all the other qualifications you’d expect with a professional career, of recent times, I’ve become a qualified Counsellor, and a Positive Psychology and Wellbeing Practitioner.
 I am also an accredited Strengths Profile Practitioner for both individuals and teams, and a trained Conflict Management Coach.

 My focus these days is to devote myself to what lights a fire in my heart.
 To serve something greater than myself.
 To share the wisdom and learnings I’ve gained through my journey and my experiences, to support others on their journey to be their best selves.
 It was this dreaming and creating that gave birth to Life’s Last Wishes and I’m really proud of it.

 I love travel and trekking and to honour this I travel and trek as much as I can.
 I annually guide groups across the Kokoda Track in Papua New Guinea, have summited Mt Kilimanjaro in Africa and Mt Kinabalu in Borneo and trekked to Everest Base Camp in Nepal.
-A recent 920km pilgrimage across Spain on foot has kept those fires alive along with a recent trek along the Kumado Kodo in Japan.
+A 920km solo pilgrimage across Spain on foot kept those fires alive along with a recent trek along the Kumado Kodo in Japan.

 More than anything, I love my family and friends – they’re my greatest loves, my greatest support and my greatest teachers.

 “Let your life be your message” Mahatma Gandhi